-Ryan Evely Gildersleeve's (RyanEG) research investigates the social and political contexts of educational opportunity for historically marginalized communities, with a focus on college access and success for Latino (im)migrant families.
-A critical qualitative methodologist, he is interested in theorizing a humanizing materialist inquiry that informs social policy for more democratic educational institutions.
+Ryan Evely Gildersleeve's (RyanEG) research investigates the philosophical foundations of American higher education in relationship to the social and political contexts of educational opportunity for historically marginalized communities.
+He has a particular interest in supporting Latin@ (im)migrant families.
+A critical qualitative methodologist, he is interested in theorizing a materialist inquiry that informs social policy for more democratic postsecondary institutions.
 These lines of research connect in their contributions to understanding what it means to seek social opportunities as democratic participants in an increasingly global society.

-He is the author of Fracturing Opportunity: Mexican Migrant Students and College-Going Literacy and the forthcoming Crossing Opportunity: Life Stories of Latino Immigrant Youth and Education (both with Peter Lang Publishers).
-He is one of the 2012-2013 National Academy of Education/Spencer Foundation Fellows, supporting his project Discourses of Opportunity: Undocumented Students and Higher Education Policy.
+He is the author of Fracturing Opportunity: Mexican Migrant Students and College-Going Literacy (Peter Lang Publishers) and the forthcoming Undocumented Students in Higher Education (Routledge Publications).
+He was a 2012-2013 National Academy of Education/Spencer Foundation Fellows, supporting his project Discourses of Opportunity: Undocumented Students and Higher Education Policy.

 RyanEG previously served as the inaugural Director of the Center for K-16 Education Policy and Research at the University of Texas at Arlington.
 His practical experience ranges across P-20 education, having worked primarily in out-of-classroom learning environments in K-12 schools as well as in transition/outreach, undergraduate, and graduate education contexts.
 He received his Ph.D. in Education and M.A. in Higher Education and Organizational Change from UCLA.
 RyanEG is a graduate of Occidental College.